-Osteoarthritis of the knee is the inflammation and wearing away of the cartilage on the bones that form the knee joint, and an individual's symptoms.
+Osteoarthritis of the knee is the inflammation and wearing away of the cartilage on the bones that form the knee joint.
 Approximately 14 million people in the United States have symptomatic knee OA.
 Although more common in older adults, 2 million of the 14 million people with symptomatic knee OA were younger than 45 when diagnosed, and more than half were younger than 65.
 Physical therapists treat knee OA to reduce pain and improve range of motion.

 What is Osteoarthritis of Knee?